The Academic Actions Committee reviews and acts on student’s appeals regarding:

 What should I include in my letter of appeal for academic dismissal (suspension)?

-All students need to write a letter to the Academic Actions Committee.
-Writing an appeal letter is your chance to explain the circumstances surrounding your dismissal.
+All appeals must include a letter that explains the circumstances surrounding surrounding your dismissal.
 It is also important to outline a plan that will keep you on track for future academic success.

 - What circumstances contributed to your academic performance falling below expectations?